libertysoft3/saidit/README.md

 #### Update the 'hosts' file on your development machine/host OS

-On linux:
+E.g. host OS linux and saidit server ip 192.168.1.20:

     $ sudo sed -i '1i 192.168.1.20 reddit.local' /etc/hosts

-On Windows and MacOS: https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/
+Instructions for Windows and MacOS: https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/

-### Install saidit/reddit open source
+### Install saidit

 SSH into your saidit server and update the OS